alexjurkiewicz/tyk-docs/tyk-docs/content/planning-for-production/ensure-high-availability/synchroniser.md

 {{< note success >}}**Note**

-Synchroniser feature is disabled by default.
+The synchroniser feature is disabled by default.
 To enable it, please configure both the worker Gateways and MDCB control plane accordingly.
 {{< /note >}}

 **Worker Gateway configuration**